 There are different car accident injuries, ranging from minor to fatal.
 If you’re involved in a car accident in Georgia and you sustain injuries, you might be wondering if it qualifies as a serious injury in Georgia.
-Our Atlanta auto accident lawyers can help you determine if your injury is a severe injury and the compensation you can receive.
+Our Atlanta auto accident lawyers can help you determine if your injury is severe and the compensation you can receive.

 There is no firm definition for serious injury in Georgia car accidents.
 However, we believe an injury can be severe if it has a long-term effect or requires ongoing medical treatments.
 Sometimes, an injury that seems minor develops into a serious wound over time.